Constitution of the Southern Counties Amateur Bands Association

 c) Treasurer

-The Executive Committee of scaba shall be the three Officers plus the following, each of whom must be either a representative of a Member band or an Associate Member:
+The Executive Committee of scaba shall be the three Officers plus the following, each of whom must be either a representative of a Member band or an Individual Member:

 d) Safeguarding Officer